STARTING YOUR OWN BUSINESS

 When you register as a sole trader with HMRC, you will be automatically enrolled to complete the Self Assessment Tax Return each year.
 It's important to register on time to avoid penalties.

-For self-employed individuals filing self-assessment tax returns, here are the key filing deadlines:
+For self-employed individuals filing Self Assessment tax returns, here are the key filing deadlines:

 • 31 October: Paper Filing Deadline

 If you choose to file a paper tax return, it must be submitted by this date.
+Late filing penalties may apply even if you have no tax to pay.

 • 30 December: Online Filing Deadline for PAYE Tax Collection